 It has been used for thousands of years as an herbal treatment for diabetes.

 It has the ability to block the absorption of glucose from the intestines and helps to reduce cravings for sugar.

 The reduction of sugar cravings also leads to the use of gymnema for herbal weight lossapplications.

 Chewing the leaves, or even taking capsule form, can alter the taste of sugar when ingested and reduce the sweetness.

 Gymnema sylvestre helps reduce the number of carbohydrates stored in fat stores and increases the amount burned for energy.
 This leads to a reduction in fat stores and increase in energy available

-It has also been suggested that this herb may reduce the amount of triglycerides and LDLs, “bad cholesterol”, in the bloodstream.
+It has also been suggested that this herb may reduce the number of triglycerides and the amount of LDL, “bad cholesterol”, in the bloodstream.
 This is an important step in combating cardiac problems, especially common in diabetics.